Have a look at our whistle-stop overview to find out about Blackpool Illuminations. Feel carefree, make memories and go back to your childhood!

 Blackpool Illuminations in the Past

 Take a look through the years as they’ve evolved, changed and grown through the decades.
-They’ve evolved and followed changing fashions and celebrity faces.
+The styles might change according to fashion and celebrity faces but they’re certainly well loved.

 How the Blackpool Illuminations Get There

-There’s no such thing as a ‘Blackpool Illuminations shop’ that you can pop to and buy a few lights!
+There’s no such thing as a ‘Blackpool Illuminations shop’ that you can pop to and buy a few lights.
+Everything is bespoke and made right here in Blackpool at the Lightworks depot.

 You’ll be astonished when you read the facts and figures and find out how many lamps are used and miles of cable.